chuckume/MaterializedViews/README.md

 # MaterializedViews

-This repository contains the test data and code to test materilied view:
+This repository contains the test data and code to test materialized view:

-To load test data:
+TO LOAD DATA:

     createdb dbtest
     psql -f accounts.sql dbtest